 Not on Twitter?
-You can post your pitch on Facebook on the dates above.
-Join the Write for Harlequin group on Facebook, click the event link here and select “going” to the Romance Includes You event.
-On Nov.
-5 from 9 am to 7 pm EST, post your story pitch (500 characters max) to the event “Discussion”.
+You can post your pitch on Facebook.
+Join the Write for Harlequin group on Facebook and watch for an invitation to join the event.
+On March 30 from 9 am to 7 pm EST, post your story pitch (280 characters max) to the event “Discussion”.
 Facebook pitches posted outside the event times will NOT be seen by editors so make sure you post during the event!

 If your story is requested by an editor: